igoramadas/docker-gitstalker/README.md

 # GitStalker

+## THIS PROJECT IS NOT MAINTAINED ANY LONGER!
+If you still want to backup your GIT repos, I recommend Gickup: https://github.com/cooperspencer/gickup

 This is a small Docker image to automatically clone / pull GIT and backup GitHub repos.

 - Clone and pull specific GIT repositories every 15 minutes